matheusjerico/data-challenge/README.md

 ```

 ## API Docs
 We are using FastAPI to create the API.
-The docs can be found [here](http://localhost:8000/docs).
+The docs can be found [here](http://localhost:8000/docs) (after you execut `make docker-compose-up`).

 ## API Endpoints
 The API has two endpoints: